 Youth are able to rise to the expectations set for them by the community around them.
 Too often we underestimate the abilities and passions of our young people both to their detriment and ours.
 In 1 Timothy, Paul asks Timothy not to let anyone look down on him because of his age, but instead sets a high bar, expecting much of him despite his age.
 If we treat them as less than full members, they will act that way.
 If we set high expectations of service, prayer, offerings, and community, most of the time they will exceed our expectations.
 We have youth in leadership within youth ministry, and they do fantastic things.
 Now they are pushing to be a part of the leadership for our church as well, but unfortunately our by-laws and the attitudes of many adults prohibit these youth from serving in the church beyond youth ministry.

 One of the keys of creating a community where youth are full members of the church is expecting them to participate in the church community just as if they were adults.
-I am currently advocating for all our youth to receive offering envelopes.
+I have advocated for all our youth to receive offering envelopes.
 Many people are convinced it is a waste, but I believe they will use them if we expect them to use them.
 During Confirmation I drill into my students that they are practicing to become full members of the church.
 That means when they fall behind, I go to them first, not their parents, and give them a chance to be responsible for their own faith development.
 Confidence can be instilled in youth when we simply talk to them as if they are worthy, valued, and equally important to any other member of the congregation.

 If we treat our youth as full members of the church, capable of playing an important role in the Body of Christ, then we will struggle less with keeping them in the church as they grow.
 Most young adults I encounter in the church actively served the church in some way during their youth.
 Youth are eager to find a place where they are respected, a place where they have purpose.
 If they find that place within the community of God’s church, they will not so easily abandon it as they grow.
 Let us continue to honor the faith God has provided to our youth by making them full members of the church today and the church of tomorrow.